-For the welfare, health and safety and educational benefit of all students, Bancroft's School registers students in all years, including Sixth Form.
-Bancroft's School requires regular attendance and the presence of students is checked twice daily at the start of morning lessons and in the afternoon.
+For the welfare, health and safety and educational benefit of our children, Bancroft's Preparatory School requires regular attendance and the children's presence is checked twice daily at the start of morning lessons and in the afternoon.
 Registers are completed electronically via iSAMS.
 In effect they are completed in ink because the registers can be printed out.
 The electronic register is backed up at least once a month and is retained for the three years after the school year in question.
 The attendance register is a legal document subject to the Education (Student Registration) (England) Regulations 2006.

-Student absences are followed up promptly on the day of absence and parents/carers are required to notify absences in accordance with the procedures set out below.
+Children's absences are followed up promptly on the day of absence and parents/carers are required to notify absences in accordance with the procedures set out below.

-The Policy applies to all members of the Senior School.
+This policy applies to all children in the Prep School.

-These policy and procedures are informed by the following guidance:
+The policy and procedures are informed by the following guidance: